 - Click on the "Read-In time" field and specify the duration of the measurement in seconds.
 The higher you set the measurement time, the more accurate the result. - Confirm with the Enter key and click on the button <Start> to start the measurement. - ▶ The measurement is performed. - 4.
-Click on <OK> to accept the count rate. - The window closes and the values are accepted. - The background count rate must be determined for each level detector.
+Click on <OK> to accept the count rate. - ▶ The window closes and the values are accepted. - ▶ The background count rate must be determined for each level detector.

-Calibration Settings: Nuclide
+Basic Setup: Nuclide

-The isotope used can be selected in the "Nuclide" tab.
-The half-life of the isotope is shown on the display field (Fig. 67, item 1).
+The isotope used for the level measurement can be selected in the "Nuclide" tab.
+This selected isotope is also used in the software for decay compensation of the count rate measured at the PBC trigger detector, if used.
+The half-life of the isotope is shown on the display field (Fig. 68, item 1).